 What Do Investment Management Jobs Pay?

-Financial analysts — a typical entry-level position for aspiring investment managers — made a median wage of $81,410 in May 2021, nearly twice the median annual pay for all professions, the bureau found.
+Financial analysts — a typical entry-level position for aspiring investment managers — made a median wage of $99,010 in May 2023, more than twice the median annual pay for all professions.

 “Investment managers are very well paid, especially at the senior level,” says Shaun Martin, owner and CEO of Denver Home Buyer and an investment adviser based in Denver, Colorado.
 “In addition to a competitive salary, many investment managers also receive bonuses and other benefits, such as stock options.”